-Information to help you plan your Civil War History Vacation
+Information to help you plan your Missouri Civil War History Vacation

-Take Civil War Trip to Missouri to experience the sesquicentennial (150th
+Take a Civil War Trip in Missouri to experience the sesquicentennial (150th

-anniversary) of the Civil War in Missouri.
+anniversary) of the Civil War.
 Make plans now

 to attend the Reenactment of the Battle of Pilot Knob at Fort

 Davidson State Historic Site on September 27 & 28, 2014.

 here for the story about the Battle of Pilot Knob

 You can find the schedule and information on the

 2014 Battle of Pilot Knob Reenactment right here

 Read below to understand why this region was so important to both sides.